Get a free, no obligation personal loan quote with rates as low as 6.99%

 Bottom Line

-Clearly, there are several scenarios that would not only require you to file a tax return even if you’re not working but there are also many cases where you would stand to benefit from such filing in the event that you are not necessarily obligated to file.
+Several scenarios require you to file a tax return even if you’re not working.
+However, there are even more cases where you would stand to benefit from filing even if you are not necessarily obligated to file.

 If you want to take advantage of any one of the above benefits, filing a tax return will need to be done, regardless of whether or not you are working and bringing in an income.
 As a general rule of thumb, consider filing your taxes, no matter what your employment status may be.